Abdullah Tabib: Works

-Abdullah Tabib's Farid is a work on medicine that discusses hygiene and treatment of diseases trough proper food and simple drugs.
+Abdullah Tabib's Farid is a work on medicine that discusses hygiene and treatment of diseases through proper food and simple drugs.
 For example, the author considers polygonum aviculare (anjabar or knot grass) as the best drug for treating hematuria.
 The introduction of the book discusses the essentials of health and its preservation.
 The book has a chapter dealing with common human diseases, and a conclusion divided into three parts.
 The author quotes from several earlier writers including Hippocrates, Plato, Masawaiyh, Abu Bakr al-Razi, and Ibn Zuhr.
 The manuscripts of Farid are available at Bodleian Library (possibly from late 17th century), Khuda Bakhsh Oriental Library (1763 CE), and the Nizamia Tibbi College Library.

 The works attributed to Abdullah Yazdi include Hashiyah bar Mukhtasar Talkhis, Hashiyah bar Sharh-i Tajrid, and Hashiyah bar Tahzib.

 According to Charles Ambrose Storey, a work titled Tibb i Faridi, attributed to Farid al-Din, may be same as Abdullah Tabib's Farid.
 It is known from a manuscript at the Government Oriental Manuscripts Library in Chennai, but does not contain any preface or colophon.
 It contains 368 chapters dealing with a particular disease and its treatment.